kirtikashyap20/BreastCancer/README.md

 ## Solution Submission:

- Please create a git branch in this repo with your lastname, and  push your submissions to the Submissions sub-folder with the naming convention: firstname_lastname_date.
+ Please create a fork of this repo into your GitHub), and create a git branch in and  push your submissions to the Submissions sub-folder with the naming convention: firstname_lastname_date.